-The principles and processes of management in the private sector of the economy.
-Analysis of the managerial functions of planning, organizing, leading, and controlling, emphasizing ethics and social responsibility.
+The principles and processes of management focused on the managerial functions of planning, organizing, leading, and controlling, with an emphasis on ethics and social responsibility.

 BU 230 - Principles of Marketing

 Analysis of the marketing function in business enterprise, including product development, pricing, distribution, and promotion for domestic and global markets.
 Includes study of market research, environmental scanning and analysis techniques.